 Plan Now to Purchase Your Hay Supplies

-Hay production has been reported to be 50% of average or less in many areas of Nebraska.
-The U.S. hay supply is at a 50-year low (Table 1).
-Couple this information with rising costs (Figure 1) and it becomes prudent to plan fall, winter, and next spring’s hay needs sooner rather than later.
-Inventory your feed and hay resources now to know what you need.
-Checking prices and availability now will go a long way to reducing the anxiety of what we will feed our cows this fall and winter.
+Nebraska hay production has bounced back from 2022 lows (Figure 1), declining pasture conditions remind us to plan fall, winter, and next spring’s hay needs sooner rather than later.
+Inventory feed and hay resources now to know what is needed.
+Checking prices and availability now will go a long way toward reducing the anxiety of what we will feed our cows this fall and winter.

 Finding hay prices and/or hay to buy